boqiny/L-MARS/README.md

 python analyze_results.py
 ```

-## Search Strategy Details

-### Simple Mode Search
-- Uses `search_serper_web()` for fast retrieval
-- Returns 5 results with titles, URLs, and snippets
-- No content extraction from individual pages
-- Optimized for speed and broad coverage

-### Multi-Turn Mode Search
-- Uses `search_serper_with_content()` for deep analysis
-- Returns 3 results with full webpage content extraction
-- Includes smart snippet matching and context extraction
-- Judge agent evaluates with temperature=0 for reproducibility
-- Automatic query refinement based on missing information

 ## Disclaimers

 - This system provides legal information, not legal advice
 - Always consult with qualified attorneys for specific legal matters
 - Results are based on available sources and may not be comprehensive
 - Laws vary by jurisdiction and change over time
-- Local documents in `inputs/` should be kept up-to-date

 ## License